Sierra de Juárez: Geography

 The Sierra de Juárez begins just south of the international frontier with California and extends about 140 km southwards.
 The highest peak in the range rises to about 1980 meter elevation at 31° 30′ 34″ North Latitude and 115° 32′ 5″ West Longitude.
 The Laguna Mountains (U.S.) are on the north, and the Sierra de San Pedro Mártir (México) are on the south.
 The Sierra forms part of the Baja California Peninsular Ranges.

 According to the Mexican government agency, CONABIO, the Sierra de Juárez occupies a total area of 4568 sqkm approximately 140 km long and averaging about 33 km wide.
-On the east the Sierra de Juárez rises sharply from the desert valley containing the Laguna Salada Fault, a southern extension of the San Andres Fault.
+On the east the Sierra de Juárez rises sharply from the desert valley containing the Laguna Salada Fault, a southern extension of the San Andreas Fault.
 The western slope of the Sierra is more gentle.

 The range is the location of the southern tip of the Great Basin Divide at a triple watershed point of the Great Basin (northern), the Pacific Ocean (western), and Gulf of California (eastern) watersheds.

 A portion of the Sierra de Juárez is protected within Constitution 1857 National Park, approximately 72 km east of Ensenada.
 The scenic Laguna Hanson, an important stopover for migratory birds, and the endemic pine-oak forests habitat are within the park.